This page is only for students. It contains information how to apply for scholarship.

-We then take care of your official application.
+Upon receipt of your E-mail and attachments WNSF will take care of your official application.

-Motivation Letter (max 2MB)
+5. Motivation Letter (max 2MB)

 Indication: describe your motivation for the advanced training, show why you need the extra money (you already get a basic allowance from the NGO) and why that is relevant to you.
 Illustrate your motivations with brief but specific examples.
-Add your references to it and the connection you have with them.

-Curriculum Vitae (max 2MB)
+6. Curriculum Vitae (max 2MB)

-6. Upon receipt of these documents WNSF may ask additional information.
+8. Upon receipt of these documents WNSF may ask additional information.